bailey-co/pyFidA/docs/explanation/Matlab_differences_programmers.md

 However, in the case where a slice is a single int, the default numpy slicing behaviour is to reduce the array size.
 So if array1.shape returns [2048,6] and array2=array1[:,0], then array2.shape returns [2048,].
 Note that this is not the case for a slice that includes :, even if that slice only has size 1.
 That is, if array2=array1[:,:1] then array2.shape will return [2048,1].
 This behaviour from numpy has been kept in the \_\_getitem\_\_ function of the FID object .
 As a result, in the case of an int, myfid[:,5] will remove that dimension from myfid so that myfid.dims will just return {'t':0}.
 This is done automatically, and accounts for cases with multiple ints, eg. fid2[:,0,2] will return an object where fid2.ndim is 1 and fid2.dims is {'t':0}.
 This allows for consistency for users familiar with numpy slicing and it also seems to make the most sense since the point of picking out 1 slice is often to operate on it as its own object, without singleton dimensions (eg. for plotting).

-In some cases, slicing might be more convenient that functions like op_takaverages, op_takesubspec, etc., although the \_\_getitem\_\_ call requires you to know which dimension corresponds to the averages or subspecs in order to slice it.
+In some cases, slicing might be more convenient than functions like op_takaverages, op_takesubspec, etc., although the \_\_getitem\_\_ call requires you to know which dimension corresponds to the averages or subspecs in order to slice it.
 Functions like op_takeaverages are also designed to remove dimensions when a particular dimension is an integer instead of a range.
 This \_\_getitem\_\_ slicing is also useful when, for example, you want to iterate through each average to analyze frequency drift, or if you want to group subsets of averages together for a windowed average over time.
 ```python
 # iterate through some averages to do something
 for specct in range(myfid.averages):